sethyvenatem/blockchain_story/README.md

     - The miners are prevented from pre-mining a block (with a reported mining date in the future) before the set delay by the requirement that the hash value of a specific block from the [Ethereum blockchain](https://ethereum.org/en/) be present in each block (except for the genesis block).
 The block is defined to be the earliest block following the earliest authorised mining date.
 - The mining time is actually not recorded but is assumed to be the time interval between the current mining date and the sum of the mining date of the previous block and the mining delay.
 If this interval is shorter than three quarters of the intended mining time, then the difficulty parameter is decreased by one.
 If it is longer than five quarters of the intended mining time, then the difficulty is decreased by one.
 In the other cases, the difficulty parameter is not changed.
 With this 'definition' of the mining time, stories with chapters that are not mined immediately become easier to mine and thus attractive to new miners.

 In the case of a story with multiple forks, the reported mining dates are used to decide which one is final.
 The Bitcoin rule (the story with the largest amount of blocks wins) cannot be used here because some stories may have a predefined (and finite) number of chapters.
 The earliest mining date at the moment of the fork is not enough as well.
 Someone could rapidly mine one block and keep it secret while they mine the rest of the story.
 If there are multiple stories sharing the same genesis block, then the longest one has finality.
-If there are multiple stories with the same number of blocks, then the story age is computed as the sum (over all chapters) of the difference between the mining date and the mining date of the genesis block.
-The youngest story (with the smallest story age) is final.
+If there are multiple stories with the same number of blocks, then the story run-time is computed as the sum (over all chapters) of the difference between the mining date and the mining date of the genesis block.
+The youngest story (with the smallest story run-time) is final.

 ## Description of *.json files